 17. Sliding arrow

 The Greenwich Library has a really interesting transition on its buttons.
 When interacting with the button, two things happen: the text part of the button is covered and the arrow is then animated off the right-hand side of the button and back in from the left.

 The colour transition is accomplished with the transition property and the arrow using a simple keyframe animation.
 Both the transition and the animation use the same duration in order to synchronise the movements.

-This article originally appeared in issue 268 of Web Designer, the creative web design magazine – offering expert tutorials, cutting-edge trends and free resources.
+Much of this article originally appeared in issue 268 of Web Designer, the creative web design magazine – offering expert tutorials, cutting-edge trends and free resources.
 Buy issue 268 here or Subscribe to Web Designer here.